Alena Leonova

 Alena Igorevna Leonova (Алёна Игоревна Леонова; born 23 November 1990) is a retired Russian figure skater.
 She is the 2012 World silver medalist, the 2011 Grand Prix Final bronze medalist, the 2009 World Junior champion, and a three-time (2010–2012) Russian national medalist.
 She is also the 2014–15 ISU Challenger Series runner-up.

 Personal life

 Alena Igorevna Leonova was born on 23 November 1990 in Saint Petersburg (Leningrad).
 She has a sister and brother, both of whom skated when they were young.

 In April 2019, Leonova married figure skater Anton Shulepov.
-On 18 February 2022, gave birth to a son Artemy.
+On 18 February 2022, she gave birth to a son, Artemy.

 Career

 Early career

 Leonova started skating at the age of four.
 Coached initially by Marina Vakhrameeva, she later moved to the group of Tatiana Mishina, who was assisted by Alla Piatova.
 Piatova formed her own group and became Leonova's main coach when she was 10.

 In her junior career, Leonova became a two-time Cup of Nice gold medalist and won silver at the 2007 Junior Grand Prix in Romania.
 She also won the silver medal at the 2008 Russian Junior Championships.
 In August 2008, she partially tore ligaments in her right ankle joint.
 She placed fourth at the 2009 European Championships.
 She then won gold at the 2009 World Junior Championships., a surprising win as the focus was on Caroline Zhang, Ashley Wagner, and Elene Gedevanishvili as the leading contenders for the title.
 After her win, the Russian Federation rented an apartment for her.